The second grade St. Patrick’s Language Arts program strives for all students to achieve mastery in the following areas:

 - Algebra and Functions: Students practice writing number sentences to translate word problems into math equations, and they learn to use a variety of strategies to solve word problems.

 - Measurement and Geometry • Time, Money, and Calendar Concepts • Fractions and Decimals • Statistics, Data Analysis, and Probability;

 Students will be able to collect numerical data to record, organize, display, and interpret the data on various types of graphs and charts.

 The second grade social studies curriculum focuses on People Who Make A Difference, how heroes from long ago and the present through their individual actions and character have made a difference in others’ lives.
 Other topics covered include geography and map skills, the concept of government and major institutions in the United States, and developing a basic understanding of economics with an emphasis on how food gets from farm to market and the role of consumers.

-Second grade students are introduced to three areas of science: Physical Science, Life Science, and Earth Science.
+Second grade students are introduced to topics in Physical Science and Life Science.
 In the Physical Sciences, students engage in hands-on activities using the concepts of balance and motion, gravity, magnetism, and vibration.
+They put their knowledge together to design and build roller coasters.
 In Life Science students study the life cycles and stages of development in plants and animals.
-This includes units on the study of penguins and endangered animals.
-Earth Science topics include fossil study, soil, sand, and silt, and how rocks, water, plants, and soil provide resources for human use.
+This includes units on the study of endangered animals.

 Second grade students enjoy field trips to the Santa Barbara Zoo, the Wolves ‘N Wildlife program in Santa Paula, and the Civic Arts Plaza for cultural and scientific programs.
 Students work with the Humane Society of Ojai in a number of projects as part of their service learning program.